openstack/keystone/doc/source/admin/federation/configure_federation.rst

 For an OpenID Connect IdP, it is the Identity Provider's Issuer Identifier.
 A remote ID must be globally unique: two identity providers cannot be associated with the same remote ID.
-The remote ID will usually appear as a URN but but need not be a resolvable URL.
+The remote ID will usually appear as a URN but need not be a resolvable URL.

 The local name, called ``samltest`` in our example, is decided by you and will